raci matrix – Responsibility Assignment Matrix (RACI Chart) Explained

 Arrange a meeting to discuss the raci chart with your major project stakeholders.
 Try to arrange a short meeting to avoid time-consuming discussions.

-Step 6: Keep the chart updated through the life cycle of the project
+Step 6: Keep the raci matrix updated through the life cycle of the project

 Raci is a useful chart to manage people with different roles within a project.
-However, it has some limitations.
-RASCI, CARS, RAS, DACI and CLAM are the alternative charts that might be used instead of RACI.
+It is a project roles and responsibilities matrix.
+However, raci matrix has some disadvantages.
+Many experts find it very difficult to use because it requires a huge effort to determine who is responsible for which role or task.
+RASCI, CARS, RAS, DACI, and CLAM are the alternative charts that might be used instead of RACI.
+In this article, we discussed the advantages and disadvantages of raci matrix.

 Did you use the raci matrix before?
 What kind of problems did you face by using the raci? or did you obtain benefits of using this chart?
 Let me know.